vihdzp/pointillism/readme.md

 ## Design

-The way in which pointillism outputs audio is by writing sample by sample into a 32-bit floating point `.wav` file.
+The default way in which pointillism outputs audio is by writing sample by sample into a 32-bit floating point `.wav` file.
 Internal calculations use 64-bit floating points.

 For convenience, the [`Signal`] trait is provided.
 Types implementing this trait generate sample data frame by frame.
 If the type also implements [`SignalMut`], it can be advanced or retriggered.